Bounding integral points on the Siegel modular variety A_2(2): Introduction

 \begin{theorem} Let $(A,\lambda)$ be a principally polarised abelian surface defined over a number field $K$, with full 2-torsion defined over $K$.
 Consider the set $S$ of places $v$ of $K$ which are infinite or such that the semistable reduction of $A$ modulo $v$ is not isomorphic to the jacobian of a genus 2 curve.

 If $|S|<3$, we have a bound

 where $h_\Fcal$ is the stable Faltings height of $A$. \end{theorem}

-In fact, we compute a smaller bound for the Weil height with respect to a model for the moduli space of such abelian surfaces (see Theorem \ref{rungethm2}).
-This bound is even smaller when $K$ is rational or quadratic imaginary with 2 inert in $K$, and $S=\{2,\infty\}$.
-For that choice of $S$, we can enumerate $\Q$-rational points of height up to this bound. \begin{corollary} There are no hyperelliptic curves of genus 2 over $\Q$ such that all its Weierstrass points are rational and with potentially good reduction at all primes but 2. \end{corollary}
+In fact, we compute a smaller bound for the Weil height with respect to a model for $A_2(2)$ (see Theorem \ref{rungethm2}).
+Choosing $K=\Q$ and $S=\{p,\infty\}$, we can search for $\Q$-rational points on $A_2(2)$ of height up to this bound, and obtain the following consequence (proven in Section \ref{subsecthmRungeandcorollary}). \begin{corollary} There is no genus 2 hyperelliptic curve $C$ over $\Q$ such that all Weierstrass points of $C$ are rational and $C$ has potentially good reduction at all but one of the primes. \end{corollary}

-When $2\not \in S$, the obtained bound is too large to naively enumerate points.
-The special case of the above corollary may be already known but we did not find a mention of it in the literature.

 The proof of Theorem \ref{rungethm} uses Runge's method in higher dimensions, as introduced by Levin \cite{Levin18} and first applied to $A_2(2)$ in \cite{LeFourn3}.
 Note that a similar bound is obtained in \cite[Theorem 8.2]{LeFourn3}, but there the condition is $|S|<2$, whereas we allow $|S|<3$.
 This means in practice that our set $S$ of ``bad'' places is allowed to contain a finite place, thus providing a significant improvement to \cite[Theorem 8.2]{LeFourn3}, as witnessed by Corollary \ref{rungecor}.